Table of Contents

 - Details about your hobbies and interests.
 Evaluators don’t need to know the stories behind your hobbies or interests.

 - Passive language.
-Always write in the active voice to provide more clarity.
+Always write in an active voice to provide more clarity.

 So there you have it!
 Everything you need to know for writing a good resume – both format and content-wise.

-In case you’re still stuck drafting your resume or have any more questions, feel free to reach out to us or drop a comment!
+If you’re still stuck drafting your resume or have more questions, feel free to reach out to us or drop a comment!
 We’d be more than happy to help.

 Liked this blog?
-Read: How to write a powerful Statement of Purpose
+Then read: How to write a powerful Statement of Purpose

 Q1.
 What is the best format for a resume?